pinobatch/little-things-gb/sgbkeyirq/README.md

   whether or not the boot ROM played a ding
 - Whether the SGB system software responded to a packet to enable and disable controller 2
-- Times of button presses while waiting for the SGB to warm up
+- Times of button presses while waiting for the SGB to warm up, which reflect initial phase between S-PPU and GB vblanks

 You can test the SGB's startup delay by holding or mashing the B or Start Button or using a controller's "slow motion" feature before